GafryDF/reflections/reflections.md

 > it makes it a lot easier to see who belongs to whom and who can be reached by whom...
 > and if its reconnected with master or still separated

+### reflection (25)

+What is the result of merging two branches together?
+Why do we represent it in the diagram the way we do?

+> Having added a new "feature/function" in this case coins to the master branche
+> It shows that an aditional code has been added to the main tree / branch...

+### reflection (32)

+What are the pros and cons of Git’s automatic merging vs. always doing merges manually?

+> It is quicker and if done correctly less time consuming, but it comes at a cost of less control and its hard (or even imposible) to merge with conflicts for a computer